Monday, August 29, 2011

 Pen

-I used an old LIFE magazine because I love the ads in them.
+I used an old LIFE magazine because I love the old photos in them.

 I'm using a small one here: